 What Are the Advantages to Minimally Invasive Bunion Surgery?

 Because smaller incisions are needed for this surgery, patients typically experience:

 - Less post-surgical pain, scarring & swelling

 Can Any surgeon perform minimally invasive bunion surgery?

 No. Very specific training in minimally invasive surgery (MIS) techniques is required.
 These procedures require unique surgical tools not used in traditional open surgery.

 Can Other Foot Surgeries Be Performed using a minimally invasive technique?

 Yes – other surgeries including Tailors bunions (Bunionette), Hammer toes, Chilectomy (Bone spur removal), Calcaneal osteotomies (Heel bone realignment) and others can be done with a similar minimally invasive technique.

 Schedule A Consultation with Dr. Mayer or Dr. Halayko!

-Dr. Mayer and Dr. Halayko have trained extensively in not only MIS Bunion surgery, but also other minimally invasive foot surgery techniques.
+Dr. Halayko has trained extensively in not only MIS Bunion surgery, but also other minimally invasive foot surgery techniques.
 A full in-person consultation is recommended to see if you are a candidate for MIS surgery.